Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: The Superstring Theory

-As has been already mentioned above, the basic concept of string theory implies that various oscillation modes of a string are interpreted as elementary particles (such as a photon or a graviton).
-More generally, such oscillations may also correspond to non-perturbative objects, such as solitons, black holes or D-branes.
-In string theoretic formalism, these oscillations are described in terms of vertex operators\cite{GSW,POL,BRST}.
-Typically, these operators are the objects of the form
+In the string theory framework presented in this section, the oscillation modes are typically interpreted as fundamental particles, solitons, black holes, or $D$-branes.
+These entities are commonly described by vertex operators \cite{GSW,POL,BRST} with the following form:

-where P is some polynomial in the fields and their derivatives, entering the action (20) and $k_{m}$corresponds to the momentum of the particle.
-In order to be physical (that is, in order to describe an emission of a physiacl object by a string), the vertex operators must satisfy all the underlying gauge symmetries of string theory (such as reparametrizations and local supersymmetry).
-In particular, it implies their conformal invariance.
-Generally speaking, the operator is physical if and only if it is the element of the BRST cohomology which definition is as follows.
-The crucial property of all the theories with gauge symmetries is that any local gauge symmetry of the theory automatically entails its invariance under another symmetry transformations, called $BRST$ (Becchi-Rouet-Stora-Tiutin) symmetry \cite{BRST,FaSl}.
-That is, if an action of the theory is locally invariant under some local gauge symmetry with some parameter (bosonic or fermionic), it turns out that it is also automatically invariant under the transformations, which form is the same as that of those gauge transformations, but with the local gauge parameter replaced with the appropriate Faddeev-Popov ghost of the opposite statistics (for example, the parameter of the reparametrization symmetry is replaced by the fermionic ghost $c$ while the fermionic parameter of the local worldsheet supersymmetry is replaced by the bosonic superconformal ghost field $\gamma$ ) The crucial property of the $BRST$ charge $Q_{brst}$, generating these transformations is that it is nilpotent, that is, $Q_{brst}^{2}=0$.
-For the $RNS$ model \cite{GSW,POL}, the precise expression for the BRST charge is given by {[}15{]}
+Here, $P$ is a polynomial in the fields and their derivatives, and $k_{m}$ corresponds to the momentum.
+A vertex operator is deemed physical if it belongs to the $BRST$ cohomology.
+The noteworthy characteristic of all gauge symmetries in such theories is that any local gauge symmetry of the theory automatically encompasses its invariance under another type of symmetry transformations, referred to as $BRST$ symmetry \cite{BRST,FaSl}.
+This implies that if an action of the theory is locally invariant under a certain local gauge symmetry, it would also be invariant under transformations of the same form as the gauge transformations, but with the local gauge parameter replaced by the corresponding Faddeev-Popov ghost of the opposite statistics.
+For the $RNS$ model, the $BRST$ charge expression is given precisely as: